1. Take your phone out of the water.

 Rice is a popular DIY method for drying out a water-damaged device, and it can help, but it’s not the most effective solution and doesn’t guarantee success.Â

-Rice is also very starchy, which can leave behind dust and residue that could potentially cause further issues or make it harder to clean later on.
-You also risk grains of rice getting stuck into your device’s ports and connections, which can be quite challenging to remove as the rice swells when exposed to water.
+Rice is also very starchy, which can leave behind dust and residue that could potentially cause further issues or make it difficult to clean later on.
+You also risk grains of rice getting stuck into your device’s ports and connections, which can be quite challenging to remove , as the rice swells when exposed to water.

 Can You Blow-Dry Water Out of Your Phone?

-If possible, avoid using a blow-dryer to remove water from a water-damaged phone.
+If possible, avoid using a blow dryer to remove water from a water-damaged phone.
 While it might seem like a logical approach, there are significant risks associated with this method.

-Instead of evaporating the moisture, a blow-dryer might push the water deeper into the phone’s crevices, potentially causing it to spread to areas that were previously dry.
+Instead of evaporating the moisture, a blow dryer might push the water deeper into the phone’s crevices , potentially causing it to spread to areas that were previously dry.

-Additionally, blow-dryers emit heat that can potentially cause further damage to the delicate components inside your phone.
+Additionally, blow dryers emit heat that can potentially cause further damage to the delicate components inside your phone.
 High temperatures in your phone can lead to melted plastic, warped components or even circuitry damage.Â

 Take Protective Measures to Safeguard Your Phone

 Just as you need to keep your device’s hardware out of harm’s way, you also need to protect the personal data it contains.
-Panda Security provides tools to fend off digital risks, offering comprehensive solutions like securing personal data and shielding online transactions.
+Panda Dome provides tools to fend off digital risks, offering comprehensive solutions like securing personal data and shielding online transactions.